 Do you like the look of a brick patio but the cost is prohibitive?
 Try a DIY Brick Patio!
 I am really excited about how well ours turned out and even though it has been finished for such a short time, we are enjoying it.
 Our diy brick patio was done using free bricks – I’ll tell you how we got them in a minute, as well as, the final cost of the project.

-As you know, we are living in what will eventually be our basement.
-You can read about the building progress of our home in the ICF Building Index under the “Family” tab in the menu bar.
-After grape harvest this past year, we added the walls and roof to the upstairs along with some of the windows and, it looks great – for an unfinished house!
+As you may know, we are living in what will eventually be our basement.
+Y After grape harvest this past year, we added the walls and roof to the upstairs along with some of the windows and, it looks great – for an unfinished house!

 I know we are finishing it as money and time permit but, sometimes, I get impatient and tired of living in what looks like a construction site!
 So, we have done some landscaping in the backyard by making a diy brick patio complete with fountain and plants.